sophiayduan/Endev-board/JOURNAL.md

 **Total time spent: 9h**

 I changed a footprints that I realized were incorrect, the ICSP (Pin sockets) and my 2 pos DIP switches.
-Switched to M3 Mounting holes (as I found cheap threaded inserts for those) Got rid of the references and moved them to F.Fab, they were taking up too much space.
+Got rid of the references and moved them to F.Fab, they were taking up too much space.
 I dropped my copper pour on front as my components were too cramped to make use of it.